 The Visa Waiver Program (VWP) enables nationals of certain countries to travel to the United States for tourism or business (visitor visa purposes) for stays of 90 days or less without obtaining a visa.
 Not all countries participate in the VWP, and not all travelers from VWP countries are eligible to use the program.
 VWP travelers are required to apply for authorization though the Electronic System for Travel Authorization (ESTA), are screened at their port of entry into the United States, and are enrolled in the Department of Homeland Security’s US-VISIT program.

-Citizens or nationals of the following countries* are currently eligible to travel to the United States under the VWP:
+Citizens or nationals of countries listed on CBP’s website are currently eligible to travel to the United States under the VWP:

 With respect to all references to “country” or “countries” on this page, it should be noted that the Taiwan Relations Act of 1979, Pub.
 L. No. 96-8, Section 4(b)(1), provides that “whenever the laws of the United States refer or relate to foreign countries, nations, states, governments, or similar entities, such terms shall include and such laws shall apply with respect to Taiwan.”
 22 U.S.C. § 3303(b)(1).
 Accordingly, all references to “country” or “countries” in the Visa Waiver Program authorizing legislation, Section 217 of the Immigration and Nationality Act, 8 U.S.C.
 1187, are read to include Taiwan.
 This is consistent with the United States’ one-China policy, under which the United States has maintained unofficial relations with Taiwan since 1979.